yinkly/yinkly/README.md

 ## Featured Projects

 ### Thermistor Spider
 Custom PCB cape for the BeagleBone Black designed to read up to 7 thermistors using analog inputs.
 Built in KiCad and optimized for low-noise routing.
-Includes Steinhart-Hart and polynomial temperature conversion in C++.
+Includes Steinhart-Hart temperature conversion in C++.

 - Hardware: BeagleBone Black, Molex Micro-Fit connectors, thermistors
-- Software: Embedded C++, device tree overlay, shell scripts
+- Software: Embedded C++, Linux

 ### Automated Cat Feeder Lock
 Raspberry Pi-based servo locking mechanism designed to prevent access to a feeding area for a timed duration.
 Designed for reliability